Jiangsu.NET Nanjing

 As a transportation hub in eastern China, Nanjing has a convenient transportation constituting a three-dimensional transport system, including land, water and air.
 Public transportation is the dominant model of travel for majority of municipal commuters and travelers.

 The city has its own airport, the Lukou International Airport, ranking 10th among the busiest civil airports and the 5th for cargo transportation in China.
-The airport is located in the southeast of Nanjing, 35 kilimeters from the downtown of the city.
+The airport is located in the southeast of Nanjing, 35 kilometers from the downtown of the city.

 Nanjing has the largest inland port in China and the port, Port of Nanjing, is the largest container port along the Yangtze river.
 Two newly established container-capacity base, the Longtan Port and Xinshengwei Port, further consolidet the city as the leading port in the region.
-The city is filled with bodies of water, including canals, lakes and rivers, most of which link to Yangtze River, providing a convenient waterway passenge and cargo transportation.
+The city is filled with bodies of water, including canals, lakes and rivers, most of which link to Yangtze River, providing a convenient waterway passage and cargo transportation.

 The city boasts an efficient network of municipal public transportation, which mainly consists of bus, taxi and subway system.
 The bus network, which is currently run by four companies (Nanjing Gongjiao, Zhongbei, Argos and Xincheng), provides more than 170 routes covering all parts of the city and suburban areas.
-The city's first subway line, the Metro Line No.1, started its operation on May 15, 2005, and the Metro Line No. 2 began construction in November 2005.
+The city's first subway line, the Metro Line No.1, started its operation on May 15, 2005, and the Metro Line No. 2 and more began construction in November 2005.
 The city is planning to complete a 433-kilometer (269 mi)-long Metro and light-rail system by 2050.
 The expansion of the subway network will greatly facilitate the intra-city transportation and reduce the currently heavy traffic congestion.

 Nanjing is a popular tourist destination with a vast number of cultural sites and natural spots perfectly blending together.
 Many of these tourist attractions have been ranked high in the national or provincial contests.
-Dr. Sun Yat-sen’s Marsoleum is ranked at the highest 5-AAAAA category in 2007.
+Dr. Sun Yat-sen’s Mausoleum is ranked at the highest 5-AAAAA category in 2007.
 Each year, millions of tourists travel in Nanjing and bring back with these memorable experiences.

 Education